dxrgrabowski/dxrgrabowski.github.io/source/_posts/smallest-program.md

 0.000402128 seconds time elapsed
 ```

 We can see that number of instrucions is decreased 4.26 times.
+But what is important size increased from <span style="color:green">15776</span> to <span style="color:red">900 224</span> bytes, which is huge difference (<span class="reveal-text" before="x57" after="5706%"></span>).
+Thats because the library previously used from system is stored in binary code of prog now.
 Let's look at callee list:
 ![callee list](callgrind_list_2.png)
 I won't paste the glibc library code here for the sake of cleanliness.
 But as you can see, the __tunables_init function is the main culprit.
 The main purpose of this function is to allow you to configure the behavior of the glibc library via environment variables.
 This allows you to customize certain aspects of the library's behavior without having to recompile your program.
 To a certain bare minimum level these variables need to be set because the C runtime doesn't know in advance that your program is just blank main function and it won't use plural features, so it prepares itself for all possibilities.